omkreddy/kafka-examples/producer/README.md

 **Example Classes:** CustomPartitioner.java, CustomPartitionerExample.java, SimpleProducer.java

-This examples uses CustomPartitioner to distribute the event numbered records to Partition 0 and odd numbered records to Partition 1.
+This examples uses CustomPartitioner to distribute the even numbered records to Partition 0 and odd numbered records to Partition 1.

 To run producer with custom partitioner